hansenlabs/ProjectB/README.md

 ## Background

-In a time, when a friend and I were supposed to write our thesis', we improved our Bomberman skills to a level we were par.
+In a time, when a friend and I were supposed to write our theses, we improved our Bomberman skills to a level we were par.
 We came to the situation where the keyboard player always won against the gamepad player.
 The idea was born to connect two or more keyboards to one PC.

 ## Facts